Logo

 arrow

-Account options typically vary by size and structure.
-Depending on the offer, you may see a one-step or two-step evaluation model, and some firms also promote instant-funding-style paths with tighter limits and different payout conditions.
-In most cases, the evaluation is simulated, and the “funded” stage is still governed by program rules rather than a traditional brokerage account holding investor deposits.
+Account options are typically differentiated by size and structure.
+Depending on the offer, you may see a one-step or two-step model, and some programs offer alternative paths that change the limit structure and payout conditions.
+Even when the “funded” stage is reached, the account is still governed by program rules, rather than behaving like a standard brokerage account where investor deposits are held and traded.

-2) Maximum Drawdown: A firm loss cap protects capital.
-Many failed attempts are the result of drawdown breaches rather than strategy flaws.
+2) Maximum Drawdown: There is a firm loss cap intended to protect capital.
+Many failed attempts are tied to drawdown breaches rather than a trader’s overall strategy quality.

-• Daily drawdown: The most you may lose in one trading day.
+• Daily drawdown: The maximum loss allowed in a single trading day.

-• Overall drawdown: The total loss allowed from the starting balance.
+• Overall drawdown: The total loss allowed across the evaluation period versus the starting balance.

-How drawdown is calculated and enforced matters as much as the percentage.
-Some plans measure drawdown on balance (closed trades only), others on equity (including open trades), and some apply a trailing method that tightens as you profit.
-In practice, if your equity dips beyond the limit intraday (even briefly), the system can flag a breach immediately and end the attempt.
+How drawdown is calculated and enforced can be as important as the percentage limit.
+Some plans base drawdown on balance (closed trades only), others use equity (including open positions), and some apply a method that can tighten limits as you approach milestones.
+If your equity moves beyond the threshold even briefly during the session, the system may mark the attempt as breached immediately.

-3) Trading Days Requirement: Some accounts require a minimum number of trading days so passing cannot be achieved with a single risky trade.
+3) Trading Days Requirement: Some accounts require you to trade a minimum number of days, so progress cannot be achieved through a single trade outcome.

-4) News and Risk Restrictions: High-impact news windows or high-risk tactics (for example, extreme martingale) may be restricted.
-Always confirm the trading platform settings and timing rules.
-News rules are often implemented as blackout periods (for example, a window before and after scheduled high-impact releases), and violations can be based on order placement time, not just when a trade is closed.
+4) News and Risk Restrictions: High-impact news windows and certain high-risk tactics (for example, extreme martingale approaches) may be restricted.
+You should confirm the platform-specific rules and the exact blackout timing.
+News restrictions are often implemented as blackout periods around scheduled releases, and violations can depend on the order placement time rather than only trade closure.

 Common prohibited practices may include: